Larry Francis

 His work is in many public and private collections, including the Noyes Museum of New Jersey, Woodmere Museum in Chestnut Hill, and the Federal Reserve Bank, Philadelphia.
 Francis is represented by Gross McCleaf Gallery, where he has had a dozen solo shows.
 He can be seen in the short film Larry Francis: Painting Philadelphia, by John Thornton.

 Francis teaches Landscape Painting and Narrative Drawing in the Certificate/BFA program.
-He also teaches courses in the Continuing Education program.
+He also teaches classes in the Continuing Education program.